buddhist-uni/buddhist-uni.github.io/content/reference.md

   - monographs
 ---

-Any written work intended to be used as reference material can be found here.
+Any reference materials or tools for digital Buddhist scholars will be listed here.